GoogleCloudPlatform/eventarc-samples/route-cloudguard-eventarc/README.md

 1. Log into [Check Point portal](https://portal.checkpoint.com)
 1. Select `Posture management` > `Continuous posture`.
-1. Click on one of the rulesets (eg. `GCP CIS Foundations v.1.3.0`) where we set the notification handler earlier.
+1. Click on one of the rulesets (eg. `GCP GDPR Readiness`) where we set the notification handler earlier.
 1. Click `Run assessment`, select your Google Cloud project and click `Run`.